Jump To Topic

 - Heterotopic ossification, calcification of soft tissue around the joint

-In some cases, these complications can lead to corrective surgery.
+In some cases, these complications can lead to hip revision surgery.

 Recovery After Hip Replacement Surgery